 Skip to content

-The Big Lunch can be linked to many aspects of the curriculum and it is a fantastic way to bring pupils, parents and the wider school community together.
-There’s nothing like some food and fun to help forge connections and build friendships.
-Plus, lots of schools and organisations use The Big Lunch as a fundraiser and a whopping £100m has been raised at Big Lunches since 2015!
+The Big Lunch and The Big Help Out can be linked to many aspects of the curriculum and it is a fantastic way to bring pupils, parents and the wider school community together.

-We know that schools are busy places, run by busy people, but The Big Lunch doesn’t have to be big or complicated.
-Below are some tips to make organising an event as easy as possible for you.
+There’s nothing like some food, fun and doing some good to help forge connections and build friendships.
+We know that schools are busy places, run by busy people, but it doesn’t have to be big or complicated.

 2. Seek support